tasn/webext-signed-pages/README.md

 All you need to do is install the extension, and from its settings page, add patterns to match pages you'd like to verify, and their corresponding publisher's public key.
 The developers of those websites must have their pages signed for this extension to work.

+### Example pages

+You can try the following example pages to see how the extension behaves:

+Install the extension and add the pattern and pubkey shown in the page from the extension's settings.

+* A page with a good signature: https://stosb.com/~tom/signed-pages/good.html
+* A page with a bad signature: https://stosb.com/~tom/signed-pages/bad.html
+* A page with a missing (but expected) signature: https://stosb.com/~tom/signed-pages/missing.html

 ## As a developer

 You need to add a comment at the top of the html file (right after the doctype if exists) that contains the detached PGP signature of the content of the `<html>` tag after it has been minified with [minimized](https://github.com/Swaagie/minimize) with a specific set of settings.